-When there wind in your face, ball contact, and proper follow through will be exposed in these conditions.
+When there wind in your face, ball contact, and proper follow-through will be exposed in these conditions.

 For a wind at your back, any curve you might normally have might get reduced so make sure to aim with that in mind.
-However, a strong wind can compliment your distance.
+However, a strong wind can complement your distance.
 Just approach the technique as you normally would, don’t change anything and the ball will fly as a result.

 Learn to develop good kicking habits, and kicking field goals, with the right mindset will put you in the 1% of kickers in the world.

-Well there are other topics that we want to talk about in terms of developing your body through hip workouts, hip flexor stretches, core workouts, leg workouts, and other fun ways to improve your body.
+While there are other topics that we want to talk about in terms of developing your body through hip workouts, hip flexor stretches, core workouts, leg workouts, and other fun ways to improve your body.
 This article was directed at improving your overall understanding of kicking field goals.